 SEED27 £and your amount in numbers to 70070.
 Eg SEED27 £10

 Your mobile operator will pass 100% of the text donation onto JustGiving.

 The minimum text donation is GBP £1 and all donations must be in whole pounds sterling.
-The maximum text donation allowed is GBP £10 for all mobile operators.
+The maximum text donation allowed is GBP £10.